k2view-academy/K2View-Academy/articles/07_table_population/14_table_population_based_Broadway.md

 ### How Do I Transfer Additional Parameters to a Where Clause?

-The WHERE clause is generated automatically and includes filters from parent rows.
+The WHERE clause is generated automatically and includes filters by the parent rows.
 However, if additional filters are needed, they can be added manually to the **sql** input parameter of  the **SourceDbQuery** Actor.

 Generally, parameters can be transferred to the WHERE clause of the **SourceDbQuery** Actor in the same way as they are transferred to the [**DbCommand** Actor](05_db_actors.md).